-This Document - reference OIML D xx, edition 201x (E) - was developed by Project Group 1 in OIML Technical Subcommittee OIML TC 3/SC 4 Application of statistical methods.
-It was approved for final publication by the International Committee of Legal Metrology in 201x.
+This Draft Document - reference OIML Dxx, edition 2010 (E) - was developed by the OIML Technical Subcommittee OIML TC 3/SC 4 Application of statistical methods.
+It was approved for final publication by the International Committee of Legal Metrology in 20xx.